How to report expenses and results

 What information should be reported?

-You must report the number of participants and upload a PDF containing the conference or workshop programme.
+As for conferences and workshops, in addition to the above you should also report the number of participants and attach the conference or workshop programme as a PDF file.
 The programme should contain the date, the name of the presenter and the lecture titles.
-The PDF must not exceed 4 MB.
+The uploaded programme file must not exceed 4 MB.

 The Formas project catalogue

 All reported projects are available in the project catalogue.
 The Formas project catalog is a search service where you can search among all of our ongoing projects and funding cases.
 The information you can access consists of information that the researchers themselves have provided and information that Formas has received from different decision-making bodies.